rvflash/gitup/README.md

 ## Use SemVer for the version tag name

-The tag name must be compliant to the Semantic Versioning 2.0, see semver.org/spec/v2.0.0.html for more information.
+The tag name must be compliant to the [Semantic Versioning 2.0](http://semver.org/spec/v2.0.0.html).
 As example, v2.0.0-beta is a valid version tag but not 2.0.